Russian strikes hit western Ukraine as offensive widens

 Western officials said Russian forces have made little progress on the ground in recent days and are seeing heavier losses and stiffer Ukrainian resistance than Moscow apparently anticipated.
 But Putin’s forces have used air power and artillery to pummel Ukraine's cities.

-Associated Press journalists Yuras Karmanau in Lviv, Ukraine, and Felipe Dana and Andrew Drake in Kyiv, Ukraine, contributed along with other reporters around the world.
+Associated Press journalists Felipe Dana and Andrew Drake in Kyiv, Ukraine, contributed along with other reporters around the world.

 Follow the AP's coverage of the Ukraine crisis at https://apnews.com/hub/russia-ukraine